 They should be for generic targets and/or times.
 However, if accepted by the OPC the run will not be executed until the PI (or their delegate) contacts ESO to request its activation after the predicted event has occurred.
-The observing strategy must be the one approved by the OPC, and the triggers may not exceed the allocated time and number of triggers granted.
+The observing strategy must be the one approved by the OPC, and the triggers may not exceed the allocated time.
 The observations will be conducted in Service Mode and, in exceptional cases, ongoing programmes may be interrupted.
 Read more on the ToO policy webpage.